BES-QSIG/docs/reproducible_pipelines_in_r.md

 ---
 layout: doc
 status: incomplete
-author: [Dom Bennett]
+author: []
 title: Reproducible pipelines in R
 permalink: /docs/reproducible_pipelines_in_r/
 ---

 # Reproducible pipelines in R

 Whoops.... no one's written this yet!
+Maybe you could?